-As winter storms thrash the country, I’m sure many of you are hustling to protect your belongings.
+Before winter storms arrive, you need to prepare.
 You’ve got to check your tires, your home and even your important documents.
-That’s right: Your passports, birth certificates and tax documents are things you don’t want to be without in case the worst happens.
+That’s right: Your passports, birth certificates and tax documents are things you don’t want to be without if the worst happens.

 You need to digitize important documents and photos.
 That’s where Epson, my sponsor, can help you.
-Their high-speed digital photo scanner lets you preserve your important photos and documents in no time — so whenever a storm hits, you’ve got some much-needed peace of mind.
+Its high-speed digital photo scanner lets you preserve important pictures and documents in no time — so whenever a storm hits, you’ve got some much-needed peace of mind.

 Wondering what to scan?
 Start here